Our Story

 Who are we?

-Oregon Educators for Climate Education (OECE) is a statewide group of educators working toward Oregon legislation that would mandate the integration and infusion of climate change for PK-12 education across all core subject areas.
+Oregon Educators for Climate Education (OECE) is a statewide group of educators working toward Oregon legislation that would mandate the integration and infusion of climate change for K-12 education across all core subject areas.

 Our steering committee is comprised of current and retired K-21 educators, as well as high school students.
 While most of us reside and work in the Willamette Valley, we are seeking connection and input from stakeholders from regions across Oregon.
 We are inclusive and invite diverse voices to join us!